 At public schools, the average guidance counselor to student ratio in the US is 1:472.
 Students receive virtually zero personalized attention.
 It's not the guidance counselors' fault — their budgets keep getting slashed while their responsibilities keep increasing.
 So in reality, their job is just to make sure you get in somewhere, never mind where you’ll actually fit in, grow as a person, and want to spend the next 4 years of your life.
 Unfortunately, some students never even discuss college with their guidance counselors until senior year.

-When you remember that college is the 2nd biggest financial decision a family makes (house is #1), it becomes clear how grossly under-resourced families are.
+When you remember that college is one of the biggest financial decisions a family makes, it becomes clear how grossly under-resourced families are.

 Meanwhile, the admissions process isn’t getting easier, and the colleges themselves are partly to blame.
 Universities are in an arms race to drive up the size of their applicant pool so they can drive down their acceptance rate (i.e. increase rejections).
 All so they can improve their rankings.
 Good for them, but not good for high school students and their families.

 At CollegeVine, we are trying to level the increasingly unfair playing field, and we are fundamentally on the side of students and their families.

 At our core, we are trying to accomplish the goals of 1) using mentorship to build stronger students who are going to be successful in life, and 2) helping them navigate the admissions process according to their goals, whether it’s getting into a very competitive top university or simply finding the best school for them.